freemantg/github_repo_viewer_oauth2/README.md

 - Implements the industry-standard OAuth2 protocol for secure user authentication.
 - Securely persists tokens using `flutter_secure_storage` to ensure the user doesn't have to sign in every time the app is launched.

-### Display of Paginated Data 🗂️
+### Efficient Data Fetching & Caching 🔄
+- Leverages dio for network requests and implements HTTP caching with ETags to reduce bandwidth usage and improve response times.
-- Fetches paginated data from the server using `dio`, caches it locally with `sembast`, and displays it in the user interface.
+- Fetches paginated data from the server, caches it locally with sembast, and displays it in the user interface.
 - Displays the starred GitHub repositories of the signed-in user.

 ### Search Functionality 🔍
-- Provides a sophisticated search functionality that enables the user to search for specific GitHub repositories using `material_floating_search_bar`.
+- Provides a sophisticated search functionality that enables the user to search for specific GitHub repositories.

 ### WebView Integration 🌐
 - Integrates `webview_flutter` to display classic HTML content.